 Average Load Time: 77.64s Average Save Time: 90:05s

 I think it’s clear that when it comes down to speed, all the solid state drive options (SD card, internal SSD or even solid state USB) will all perform perfectly fine, but the overall winner seems to be the Integral microSD card, even outperforming the Kingston SSD.
-It would be good to try a higher quality SSD in the future, such as a Samsung Evo, I suspect this will probably out-perform the SD card, but I also feel the the MPC it probably not providing the best environment to see the speed benefits of using an SSD.
-This might be a combination of hardware and software reasons.
+It would be good to try a higher quality SSD in the future, such as a Samsung Evo, I suspect this will probably out-perform the SD card, but I also feel the the MPC it probably not providing the best environment to see the speed benefits of using an SSD, especially considering the more recent software bottlenecks we’ve seen occurring in the browser.

 Once we take speed out of the equation, it really just comes down to the more practical issues such as cost, portability/bulk, practicality and storage space required, so ultimately you’ll need to go for the option that suits your specific needs.
 For example, an MPC X user is less likely to worry about added weight and bulk, while an MPC Live user will most likely prefer a storage solution that favours portability.